 Daiwa Capital Markets Europe Limited ("the Firm") adopted the Pillar 1 standardised approach to credit, market and operational risk with effect from 1 January 2008 and were subject to the Pillar 2 and Pillar 3 requirements from that date.
+The number and granularity of disclosures have continuously expanded over the last 7 years, including this year where we have a number of additional disclosure requirements.

-1.2.
+2.2.
 Structure

-The Firm is the wholly owned European subsidiary of Daiwa International Holdings Inc. ("the Parent"), which is headquartered in Japan and is a wholly owned subsidiary of Daiwa Securities Group Inc ("the Ultimate Parent").
+The Firm is the wholly owned European subsidiary of Daiwa International Holdings Inc. ("the Parent"), which is headquartered in Japan and is a wholly owned subsidiary of Daiwa Securities Group Inc. ("the Ultimate Parent").

 The Firm has its head office in London and operates a small branch and representative office network in Europe and the Middle East.
-At 31 March 2014, the Firm has one active wholly owned subsidiary undertaking, Daiwa Corporate Advisory Holdings Limited.
+At 31 March 2015, the Firm has one active wholly owned subsidiary undertaking, Daiwa Corporate Advisory Holdings Limited.